Understanding of Grey Market Premium in IPO

 It’s the additional amount over the IPO price that investors are willing to pay to get the shares in the grey market.
 Let’s assume the issue price for stock X is Rs.
 60.

-For example, dealers contact Ravi for making the deal.
+For example, dealers contact Ravi to make the deal.
 If he doesn’t want to take a risk on listing day, he sells his shares to the buyers and books the profit.

 IPO Applicant (Seller) ——–>Dealer———->Buyer